VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 Matrix URL notation is an idea first introduced in a [1996 proposal](http://www.w3.org/DesignIssues/MatrixURIs.html) by the founder of the web, Tim Berners-Lee.

 Although matrix notation never made it into the HTML standard, it is legal and it became popular among browser routing systems as a way to isolate parameters belonging to parent and child routes.
-As such, the Router provides support for the matrix notation across browsers.
+Consequently, the Router provides support for the matrix notation across browsers.

 </div>